TypeStrong/tsconfig/README.md

 }
 ```
 ### API
-`getProjectsForPathSync(path:string):TypeScriptProjectSpecificationWithName[]`
+`getProjectSpecificationSync(pathOrSrcFile:string):TypeScriptProjectSpecificationWithName[]`
+Give an src (source file or directory) goes up the directory tree to find a project specification and then returns the parsed project specification.
+Use this to bootstrap the UI for what the user might want to do.

+`getProjectsForFileSync(path:string):TypeScriptProjectSpecificationWithName[]`
-Returns all the projects that have a particular path (directory or source file) in its sources.
+Returns all the projects that have a particular source file in its sources.
+Use this for getting all the potential project compilations you need to run when a file changes.

 # Contributing
 Please open issues for diccussion